Cirrus-Minor/witchblast/readme.txt

 --------

 Game saves automatically when leaving the game in a cleared area.
-Leaving the game during a fight destroys the current game.
+Leaving the game while fighting destroys the current game.

 Features